Harshita55194/Electron-UI-/DOCUMENTATION.md

    - Find `Health Pay - NHA Claim Processor.exe`
    - Double-click to run the application
    - For portable use, you can copy the entire `win-unpacked` folder to any location
+   - Or using command prompt navigate to dist-elctron folder,then run "Health Pay - NHA Claim Processor.exe"

 ## Conclusion